CIEMAT-Neutrino/SCINT/docs/Macros.md

 ### 06Deconvolution <a ID="deconvolution"></a>
 🚧 ... updating ... 🚧

-Before runing the deconvolution macro make sure you have a clean laser/led signal that can be used as a template.
+Before running the deconvolution macro make sure you have a clean laser/led signal that can be used as a template.
 The macro will load the alpha runs and rescale the light signal to the SPE amplitude according to AveWvfSPE calculated at calibration stage.

  - Firstly, the average wvfs are deconvolved.
 From these the gauss filter cut-off (from the wiener filter fit) is extracted and saved.
  - Secondly, the previous calculated gauss filter is applied to deconvolve the ADC wvfs.